cfengine/documentation/reference/functions/intersection.markdown

 **Return type**: `slist`

-**Description**: Returns the unique elements in list1 that are also in list2.
+**Description:** Returns the unique elements in list1 that are also in list2.

 **Arguments**: